 5. Down and back, or "rim-skating"

-Since Wolfe says there isn’t much research available regarding ice insertion to the anus for butt play, they suggest avoiding that and instead only using ice around the entrance point.
+Since Wolfe says there isn't much research available regarding ice insertion to the anus for butt play, they suggest avoiding inserting it directly and instead only using ice around the entrance point.
 Some strategies for this include putting ice in your mouth before performing anilingus and placing an ice chip under your fingertips before rubbing in circles.

 Once you know you enjoy the cool side of things, why not invest in a sex toy made for temperature play?
+There are a number of freezer-friendly frozen sex toys that are built to help you explore your iciest fantasies.
+But not every toy is meant for this, so be sure to check for specific materials.
 “High quality surgical stainless steel and medical-grade Pyrex glass are two materials that retain temperature for long periods of time,” says Dr. St. John.
 And unlike ice, neither turn to water.

 The nJoy Pure Wand is one of the best stainless steel options on the market, she says.
 Since it's eight inches long and curved, the toy is great for G-spot and P-spot (that’s prostate) stimulation, massage, and firm external touches.
 “Simply dip it in some ice cold water for a bit, until it's cold to the touch, and then enjoy,” she says.

-Glass sex toys offer the ability to see through them, so you can really watch what’s happening, but if you opt for this choice, “you’ll have to do a little more research and make sure it’s made of Pyrex,” Dr. St John says.
+Glass sex toys offer the ability to see through them, so you can really watch what's happening, but if you opt for this choice, “you’ll have to do a little more research and make sure it’s made of Pyrex [which is pretty shatter-resistant]," says Dr. St. John.
 Personally, I’m a fan of this Twisted Love Glass Dildo by Adam & Eve.

 Loading More Posts...